ssalonen/libcec-sys/README.md

 ## Finding libcec

-This crate works with `libcec` v4.x, v5.x and v6.x (latest version as time of writing).
+This crate works with `libcec` v4.x, v5.x, v6.x and v7.x(latest version as time of writing).
 During the build we try to find `libcec` system library installation using `pkg-config` and compilation using default C compiler (`cc` crate).

-As a fallback, static pre-built `libcec` (v6.0.2) is downloaded from [ssalonen/libcec-static-builds](https://github.com/ssalonen/libcec-static-builds/releases/tag/libcec-v6.0.2-202412-1).
+As a fallback, static pre-built `libcec` (v7.0.0) is downloaded from [ssalonen/libcec-static-builds](https://github.com/ssalonen/libcec-static-builds/releases/tag/libcec-v7.0.0-202504-1).
 Most common targets are supported.

 There are `vendored` and `static` feature to allow more explicit control.
 There are also `LIBCEC_VENDORED` and `LIBCEC_STATIC` environment variables, just set them to value `1`.